How Video Game Addiction Affects the Human Body

 How Gaming Addiction Changes the Body over Time

 Video game addicts will often spend 9-10 hours per day playing, with sessions sometimes lasting for more than 15 hours at a time.
-This means that they are likely to have an overall sedentary lifestyle, sitting or even lying down for most of the day, neglecting sufficient physical activity.
-Gaming addicts generally have poor sleeping habits, which impacts their overall health, and make poor dietary choices – most prefer caffeinated and sugary drinks, fast food and unhealthy snacks, since these are more easily available.
+This means that they are likely to have an overall sedentary lifestyle, sitting or even lying down for most of the day and neglecting sufficient physical activity.
+Gaming addicts generally have poor sleeping habits, which impact their overall health, and they make poor dietary choices – most prefer caffeinated and sugary drinks, fast food and unhealthy snacks, as these are more readily available.

 Those addicted to video games typically stay indoors for prolonged periods and rarely exercise.
-They are often dehydrated, neglect personal hygiene, and can even develop muscle atrophy as a result of reduced physical activity.
-Over time, all of this contributes to the development of obesity, vision problems, chronic back and neck pain, and repetitive stress injuries to the wrists and hands.
-Other issues associated with pathological video gaming are overall weakness, poor balance and dizziness.
-Within 5 years of adhering to these behavioral patterns, addicts will display certain physical changes to their bodies:
+They are often dehydrated, neglect personal hygiene and can even develop muscle atrophy as a result of reduced physical activity.
+Over time, all of this contributes to the development of obesity, vision problems, chronic back and neck pain, and repetitive-strain injuries to the wrists and hands.
+Other issues associated with pathological video gaming include overall weakness, poor balance and dizziness.
+Within five years of adhering to these behavioural patterns, addicts will display certain physical changes in their bodies:

 Men